Photography by Nicole W Photography

 Stacy Halstead, mother of Tripp Halstead, a young boy who was paralyzed by a fallen tree limb at 2 years old while playing at his daycare, spent five months caring for Tripp while he was at CHOA.
 When asked about this project, she reported: “My husband and I, along with my parents have slept in these rooms many times.
 Personally, I’d love a more homey look.
 Warm soothing colors, maybe a beautiful picture on the wall not drawn by a child.
 A vase of pretty fake flowers.
 A noise machine or fan for noise.”

-Thanks to our amazing sponsors and CHOA's generous donors, Sunshine on a Ranney Day will be renovating the sleep center including all nine rooms, the hallways, personal storage areas and two bathrooms.
+Thanks to our amazing sponsors and CHOA's generous donors, Sunshine on a Ranney Day renovated the sleep center including all nine rooms, the hallways, personal storage areas and two bathrooms.

-We are ecstatic to have the opportunity to leverage the expertise of our designers to meet the needs of comfort and tranquility for the parents who are staying there during their children’s treatment and recovery.
+We were ecstatic to have the opportunity to leverage the expertise of our designers to meet the needs of comfort and tranquility for the parents who are staying there during their children’s treatment and recovery.
 Being able to broaden our reach and touch the lives of so many families is an esteemed privilege.
-We will host a big reveal and an epic celebration as we unveil the renovated suites.
-We hope you will be there to support us!

 A huge thanks to our monetary donors